garywige/axicom-scripting-training/Lesson 3/README.md

 As you can see, we've made liberal use of escape characters here, but also broken up the title initialization into several lines using the **addition assignment operator** '+='.
 The operator works by adding the right hand value to the value stored in the variable, and then storing the result back in the variable on the left side of the operator.
 This allows us to make multi-line strings and to be able to do so without having turn our heads sideways to look at it.

-Right underneith our *$title* variable, you can type in the following code:
+Right underneath our *$title* variable, you can type in the following code:

 ```
 function printPadding([string]$str, [int]$padding = 1){